Anup Singh of Bikaner: Death and succession

-Anup Singh died in 1689 at Adoni.
+Anup Singh died in 1698 at Adoni.
 Several women from his harem committed sati (suicide by immolation), including 2 queens (ranis), 9 common law wives, and 7 maids.

 Anup Singh's eldest son Sarup Singh (r.
 1698–1700), who was nine-year old at the time, succeeded him on the throne.
 He died of chicken pox at Adoni.
 Anup Singh's younger son Sujan Singh (r.
 1700–1735) then became the ruler of Bikaner.

 Cultural activities

 Anup Singh was a Sanskrit scholar, mathematician and astronomer.
-He collected a large number of Sanskrit-language manuscripts during his time in Deccan, and established the Anup Sanskrit Library.
+He collected a large number of Sanskrit-language manuscripts during his time in the Deccan, and established the Anup Sanskrit Library.
 He also patronized many Sanskrit writers including Manirama Dikshita, Vidyanatha, and Joshiraya (apparently same as Virasimha Ganaka).
 The authorship of Josiraya's Anupa-karana is falsely attributed to him (as Anūpasiṃha).

 During his years as a Mughal general in Deccan, Anup Singh set up a court there, and employed several painters.
 His finest artist was Ruknuddin, who had already been in Bikaner's service since the 1660s; several of his relatives also joined the Bikaner service.
 During this period, the Mughal style influenced the Bikaner style of painting.

 Besides the construction of Anupgarh, Anup Singh made several additions to the Junagarh Fort.
 He added decoration to the Karan Mahal, which was built by his father as the public audience hall (diwan-i-aam).
 In 1690, he commissioned the Anup Mahal as the private audience hall (diwan-i-khas); the later ruler Surat Singh added much of the structure's interior decor.